 The easiest way to travel here is from Athens by train, providing incredibly scenic views of cities, lakes, and rivers.
 The UNESCO World Heritage Site provides the perfect combination of history and nature, with the mountaintop monasteries described as a marvel of human creativity.
 The cost to enter the Monastery is €3 each, and day trips from Athens run about €60.
 It’s best to book in advance as it’s a popular destination!

 Spend the Day at Porto Katsiki (Lefkada)

-There are many beautiful beaches on Lefkada, but Porto Katsiki is not only the most beautiful one on the island but perhaps in the whole of Europe.
-Porto Katsiki is surrounded by steep, white cliffs, and you have to descend 80 steps to get down to it.
+There are many beautiful beaches on Lefkada, but Porto Katsiki is not only the most beautiful one on the island but perhaps in Europe.
+Steep, white cliffs surround Porto Katsiki, and you must descend 80 steps to get to it.
 It takes a bit of work to get to, but it’s well worth it.

 The beach features clear, bright blue waters perfect for a refreshing dip.
-Bring everything you’ll need for the beach; once you make your way down the steps, it’s unlikely you’ll want to hike back up for a bite to eat.
+Bring everything you’ll need for the beach; once you go down the steps, you won’t want to hike back up for a bite to eat.
 If you can only do one thing on Lefkada, make sure it is to head to Porto Katsiki.

 Visit the Mamma Mia Church (Skopelos)

 If you have seen Mamma Mia you know about the iconic ending wedding scene and the beautiful church it was filmed at.
 This is a real church on a real Greek island that you can visit.

 The church of Agios Ioannis Kastri on Skopelos is located in the region of Kastri.
 This church stands on top of a rock and provides amazing views.
 You can hike the stairs up, and you can even get married here yourself!